AleksandrRogov/DynamicsWebApi/README.md

 //does not have any return value
 ```

-JavaScript sample is the same only without a request type declaration.

 ### Fetch XML Request

-#### TypeScript

 ```ts
 //declaring interface for an Account entity (declaration can be done in d.ts file)